acemod/ACE3/docs/wiki/feature/arsenal.md

 - The ability to select the magazine loaded into your primary / secondary / handgun without leaving ACE Arsenal.
 - Search bars for both the left and right panels.
 - New tabs to add weapon accessories to a container.
-- A clear container button to remove all items from a container.
+- A "Clear container" button to remove all items from a container.
-- Unique items support.`*`
+- Unique items support.<sup>*</sup>
 - Loadouts can be shared with other players.
-- Mission makers can save `Default loadouts` that will be available in their own tab independently from player saved loadouts.
+- Mission makers can save "Default loadouts" that will be available in their own tab independently from player saved loadouts.
 - A setting to disable mod icons to increase performance even further.
 - An other setting to invert horizontal camera controls.
-- Settings to disable the `Default loadouts` and `Public loadouts`tabs.
+- Settings to disable the "Default loadouts" and "Public loadouts" tabs.

-`*` Items not currently available in ACE Arsenal but in the unit's inventory, unique items will be omitted when loading loadouts and they can only be removed from containers.
+<sup>*</sup> Items not currently available in ACE Arsenal but in the unit's inventory, unique items will be omitted when loading loadouts and they can only be removed from containers.

 ### 1.2 Loadouts